 Customized Hunting Plan Fee: Quote available upon request.
 Prices vary depending on species, preferred dates, size of hunting group, travel requirements, and any additional preferences.
 The consulting fee for your Customized Hunting Plan does not include any of your transportation or any hunt expenses before, during, or after the hunt.
 The fee does include consultation with and expertise of an Alaska Registered Guide and Outfitter and a Customized Hunting Plan and Hunt Orientation in the form of documents, which will be emailed or mailed via USPS to you.
 Email (email@example.com) or call (907-644-4868) for a quote.

-License, Tags, and Harvest Tickets/Registration Permits: Purchase Alaska hunting license, big game locking tags, and harvest tickets online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage or Fairbanks, Alaska.
-Alaska hunting license: $160 (U.S. nonresident), Moose tag: $800, Caribou tag(s): $650 per tag, Black Bear tag: $450, Sport Fishing license (7-days): $70, and Wolf tag: no fee.
-Harvest tickets are required for each specie (no fees for permits).
+Alaska Hunting License, Locking Tags, and Harvest Tickets: Before arriving in Bettles, purchase your Alaska hunting license, big game locking tags, and harvest tickets (no fees) online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage or Fairbanks, Alaska.
+Alaska hunting license: $160 (U.S. nonresident), Caribou tag(s): $650 per tag, Moose tag: $800, Black Bear tag: $450, Sport Fishing license (7-days): $70, and Wolf tag: no fee.
+Harvest tickets are required for each specie (no fees for tickets/permits).